How to Start an LLC in Florida

 Step 3: File the Florida LLC Articles Of Organization

-It’s time to officially form your Florida LLC by filing your Articles of Organization with the Division of Corporations.
+It’s time to officially form your LLC in Florida by filing your Articles of Organization with the Division of Corporations.

-Recommended: Now is a good time to decide if your LLC will be member-managed vs manager-managed.
+Recommended: Now is a good time to decide if your Florida LLC will be member-managed vs manager-managed.

 You will be asked to provide the: